|Policy Title:||Admission Procedures for Assessing Student Applicant Criminal History|

 - Whether the crime involved violence against persons or property;

-- Terms or conditions of any plea, penalty, punishment, sentence, probation, or parole;
+- Terms or conditions of any plea, penalty, punishment, sentence, probation, or parole, and the applicant’s compliance with those terms;

 - Admission may be conditioned on reasonable requirements as to conduct or performance.